 many of the nda guidelines come with recommended test methods, included to facilitate quality assurance.
 Direct the developers to carry out these tests and consider carrying out your own independent tests on the deliverables.
 If you intend to include user testing, state this as a requirement. about user testing.

 Step 5.
 Plan for maintenance.

-It is all too easy to create an accessible terminal and then add new inaccessible content and features over time.
+If you are providing interactive voice response (IVR) services, it is all too easy to create an accessible service and then add new inaccessible content and features over time.
 Encourage the developers to plan for maintenance and to provide mechanisms for it.
 Direct them to create solutions that will allow content to be added without compromising accessibility in the longer term.